Jurilz/wifi-esp32-docs/docs/wifi-esp32-configurator-app.md

  The App writes the WiFi name (SSID) and the password seperated by a newline character (`\n`) and encoded as a byte array to these Characteritics.

+ ## Android SDK version

+The minimum SKD Version is 19 due to compatibility of the [Flutter Blue](https://pub.dev/packages/flutter_blue) Plugin.

 ## Permisions

 As the [Flutter Blue](https://pub.dev/packages/flutter_blue) Plugin is used for BLE communication following permissions are needed: